redooor/redminportal/README.md

 # Installation guide for Contributors

+It is recommended that contributors use Laravel Homestead for development because it will provide the same development environment for all of us.
+Read more about Laravel Homestead [here](http://laravel.com/docs/master/homestead).

 1. Clone the Redooor\Redminportal repository into workbench\redooor\redminportal folder.
 2. Then add Redooor\Redminportal to your app\config\app.php providers array like this: